 Positive trends in this area include the use of shared decision making teams including Action Teams, the Instructional Leadership Team/Lighthouse Team, the school Data Team, and the PBIS Team.
 Professional learning will be planned based on staff survey results, school goals, and analysis of various data.
 The Instructional Leadership team works alongside the administration and the Instructional Coach to provide valuable professional learning opportunities that coincide with the school vision and goals.
 Implementation of TKES and LKES standards to evaluate professional goals to ensure consistency when building teacher and leadership effectiveness.
 An area of need would be to allow for further differentiated professional learning opportunities to meet all staff members personal and professional needs.
+This continues to be an area of intentional focus for 2024-2025 in addition to the growth/building of professional capacity of our teacher leaders in the building.
 Another area of need is to monitor and evaluate the impact of professional learning on student achievement.